Koko-66/Project1_Domus-mea-finance/README.md

         - On first opening the website I can identify the purpose of the site through the images, tagline and summary of services visible right below the hero image.

     - I can easily find information about the various services the company offers and focus on those relevant to me.
         - On first opening the page, I can see a summary of the services right below the header.
-I can see the link to a separate page with Services on the navigation menu at the top.
+I can see the link to a separate page with services on the navigation menu at the top.
         - I can focus on the information relevant to me by selecting to read about the services type that interest me.
-I can use links to specific sections on the Services Page, e.g., Mortgages, and then choose to read only about the type of mortgage that interests me by selecting relevant heading in the accordion.
+I can use links to specific sections on the **Services** page, e.g., Mortgages, and then choose to read only about the type of mortgage that interests me by selecting a relevant heading in the accordion.

     - I can easily navigate between different parts of the site without unnecessary scrolling.
-        - The site contains navigation bar, links to specific sections of the Services Page on Home Page and "Back to Top" link at the bottom of Home and Services Pages
+        - The site contains navigation bar, links to specific sections of the **Services** page on **Home Page** and _Back to Top_ link at the bottom of **Home Page** and **Services**.

     - I can find out more about the company, their ethos and professional affiliations.
-        - Home Page includes "About us" and "Why Us?" sections with company statement, recommendations, and logos of professional bodies of which the company is a member with links to their sites.
+        - Home Page includes _About us_ and _Why Choose Us?_ sections with company statement, recommendations, and logos of professional bodies of which the company is a member with links to their sites.

     - I can easily locate contact information at any point in my journey through the site.
-        - Contact Us section is clearly visible in the navigation menu.
+        - There is a separate **Contact Us** accessible from the navigation menu.
         - Footer with contact details is always visible.

     - I can get in touch with the company in several different ways, whichever suits me best.